 Inspired by cultural events such as the Pan-African Film Festival (FESPACO) (1969) and The Poetry Caravan (2000) which travelled from Dakar to Timbuktu, this film program recognizes filmmaking as an important, yet largely distant tradition used during the wave of 1960s African independence.
 In convening these films, Turning Towards the Sun: Pan African Film Caravan promotes filmmaking as a historical and contemporary tool for visual and cinematic agency.

-We begin in East Africa with Jim Chuchu, Zeresenay Mehari Berhane, and Wanuri Kahiu.
+Screenings include films from East Africa with Jim Chuchu, Zeresenay Mehari Berhane, and Wanuri Kahiu.
 Their films offer a feminist, queer, and futurist perspective of the African continent.
-The program then continues to West Africa to meet one of the pioneers of African cinema, Ousmane Sembene with his film, Xala (1975), which he developed from his novel of the same title.
-Mati Diop will then guides us to Benin to debate the possibilities of repatriation and return.
+Films from West Africa invite us to meet one of the pioneers of African cinema, Ousmane Sembene with his film, Xala (1975), which he developed from his novel of the same title.
+Mati Diop will guide us to Benin to debate the possibilities of repatriation and return.
 In North Africa we go into the streets of Casablanca to understand Moroccans’ understanding of cinema with Mostafa Derkaoui.
-We make a crossing to the Black Atlantic to commune with The Otolith Group.
-Finally, we return to the continent and take a sho’t left to Southern Africa with Lemohang Mosese’s Ancestral Visions of the Future (2025).
+We make a crossing to the Black Atlantic to commune with The Otolith Group, and we take a sho’t left to Southern Africa with Lemohang Mosese’s Ancestral Visions of the Future (2025).

 The African Film and Media Arts Collective (AFMAC) is a continent-spanning cohort of artists and makers imagining new conditions of creation.
 Developed by Julie Mehretu – with support of BMW and originally envisioned within the context of the artist’s Art Car #20 project – together with writer and producer Mehret Mandefro, AFMAC’s goal is to create sustainable infrastructures and strengthen the artistic community in Africa.